How Libraries Can Demonstrate the Impact of Community Health Programs

 The Bottom Line

 Libraries are increasingly important partners in improving community health.
-Demonstrating the impact of these programs helps ensure they continue to grow and serve communities effectively.
+Demonstrating the impact of these programs helps ensure they continue to grow, evolve, and serve communities effectively.

 Previous